Professional Avalanche Training

 Pro 1 Bridge Exam

-The Pro 1 Bridge course is an opportunity for individuals who currently have a Level 2 (taken prior to 2018) to take a challenge test in the new Pro Training Program at the Pro 1 level.
+The Pro 1 Bridge Exam is an opportunity for individuals who currently have a Level 2 (taken prior to 2018) to take a challenge test in the new Pro Training Program at the Pro 1 level.
 The focus of the Pro 1 Bridge will be on evaluating the skills of each student at the Pro 1 standard.
 A student planning to participate in a Pro 1 Bridge course MUST be familiar with the Pro 1 evaluation standards and practiced with the techniques that will be evaluated during the condensed course.
 Prior practice and preparation are essential to successfully passing a Pro 1 Bridge course and gaining recognized equivalency at the Pro 1 standard.
 More information can be found here.

 This course introduces the student to “the state of the art” in avalanche rescue for the professional.
 We have been teaching avalanche rescue for professionals for over 8 years.
 This course is intended for any avalanche professional and rescuers who will encounter avalanche rescue.
 We teach to the standards set by the International Commission for Alpine Rescue (ICAR).
 We teach techniques that have been published in peer reviewed scientific publications and that have been practiced in actual rescues.
 Instructors all have a strong operational, rescue and emergency medical background.
 More information can be found here.